What to do when the older sibling hates the new baby..?

 I have a newborn baby and a 5-year-old and my older son is violent and resents his brother.
+It feels like he hateshis little brother!
 I would like my kids to grow up and be close.
 How can I enforce this?

 What shall I do to make them bond?